Venue: Nottinghamshire Fire and Rescue Service Joint Headquarters - Sherwood Lodge, Arnold, Nottingham, NG5 8PP. View directions

-Councillor Toby Neal - other City Council business
+Councillor Toby Neal (other City Council Business), Councillor Nick Raine substituting.

 Declarations of Interest

-The minutes of the meeting held on 8 January 2021 were confirmed as a true record and will be signed by the Chair.
+Minutes of the meeting held on 04 February 2022 were confirmed as a true record and signed by the Chair.

 Report of the Chief Fire Officer